nspcc-dev/neo-go/docs/cli.md

 contracts.
 They also can have WIF keys associated with them (in case your contract's `verify` method needs some signature).

+#### Strip keys from accounts
+`wallet strip-keys` allows you to remove private keys from the wallet, but let it be used for other purposes (like creating transactions for subsequent offline signing).
+Use with care, don't lose your keys with it.

 ### Neo voting
 `wallet candidate` provides commands to register or unregister a committee (and therefore validator) candidate key: